dbtlr/php-airbrake/README.md

 - **hostname** - The hostname that was requested.
 - **queue** - Optional - the name of the Resque queue to use.
 - **secure** - Optional - Boolean that allows you to define if you want to hit the secure Airbrake endpoint.
+- **errorReportingLevel** - Optional - functions the same way as the error_reporting php.ini setting (this is applied on top of show warnings parameter on the EventHandler::start method)

 Filters
 =======